 Keep the message simple — you could tell your aging relative “You’re going to your new home,” or “This is a place where you’ll be safe.”

 Moving can be an emotionally turbulent experience for anyone, but it can be especially overwhelming for a loved one with dementia.
 The process of taking down pictures and boxing up beloved items only adds to stress and disorientation.
 To minimize panic and outbursts, Noack suggests packing when your parent is asleep, at an appointment, or spending time with friends.

 The memory care community you choose will become your family member’s new home.
 Noack encourages caregivers to create a homey feeling from the start by incorporating a senior’s decorations and personal items into the space before the move if possible.

 “When the resident walks in and they see their belongings, that eases their anxiety,” Noack says.

-Dementia educator Teepa Snow reaffirms this advice, but recommends that family members prioritize meaningful objects when considering what to bring to a memory care facility.
+Prioritize meaningful objects when considering what to bring to a memory care facility.
 Instead of moving all your parent’s belongings at once, start with a few to encourage comfort rather than clutter.
-It also provides an opportunity for caregivers to engage in redirection and practice asking questions, some of Snow’s main dementia communication tips.
+This also provides an opportunity for caregivers to engage in redirection and practice asking questions.

-Snow gives examples.
-“Say, ‘Would you like this pillow?’
-Would you like this one picture?’”
-This tactic allows your mom or dad to make their voice heard and to play an active role in their transition to memory care.
+For example, consider asking your parent if they’d like a specific pillow, or what memories a picture holds for them.
+This tactic allows your loved one to make their voice heard and to play an active role in their transition to memory care.

 Just as family members should handle packing, they can shoulder key responsibilities on moving day to take the pressure off of their senior loved one.
 Moving day also marks a milestone — a time when you can set up future success for your parent and connection for everyone involved.